sunfounder/pidog/docs/source/python/python_start/py_servo_adjust.rst

 .. note::
-    If you get an error, try re-enabling the Raspberry Pi's I2C port, see: :ref:`i2c_config`.
+    If you get an error, try re-enabling the Raspberry Pi's I2C port, see: :ref:`i2c_spi_config`.

 Next, plug the servo cable into the **any PWM port**.

 .. image:: img/pwm_connect.png

 At this point you will see the servo arm rotate to a specific position (0°).
-If the servo arm does not return to 0°, press the RST button to restart the Robot HAT.

 Now you can continue the installation as instructed on the assembly foldout.